DigitalPublishingToolkit/TOD47-Virtue/md/10Daly.md

-Scotland effectively banned, yet permitted with some limitations in England and Wales, there is a ‘North–South Divide’ as Lynch has termed it, regarding police use of live facial recognition as an everyday AI application in public places in the UK:
+Scotland effectively banned, yet permitted with some limitations in England and Wales, there is a ‘North–South Divide’ as Lynch has termed it, regarding police use of live facial recognition as an everyday AI application in public places in the U.K.:

 > If you find yourself walking in some parts of London or Wales, for
 > example, live facial recognition technology will now be able to scan